silent-quadrant/chrome-extension/README.md

     3. Click `Load Temporary Add-on`
     4. Open the `dist` folder and select any file.
        The extension will be installed, and will stay installed until you restart Firefox.

+- Microsoft Edge
+    1. Open Microsoft Edge and type `about:flags` into the address bar.
+    2. Select the Enable extension developer features checkbox.
+       If you don't have the Windows 10 Anniversary Update or later, this option will not be available.
+    3. Select More (...) to open the menu.
+    4. Select Extensions from the menu.
+    5. Select the Load extension button.
+    6. Navigate to `dist` folder and select the Select Folder button.

 Now you are able to use Silent Quadrant Password Protection Secure Extension.